IA 360

 LDA (Latent Dirichlet Allocation) is the probabilistic topic model introduced by Blei, Ng, and Jordan in 2003: each document as a mixture of topics, each topic as a distribution over words.
 We explain how it works, its documented limits, and where it stands today against embeddings and large language models.

 LDA (Latent Dirichlet Allocation) is a generative probabilistic model for uncovering the topics that run through a collection of documents.
-Proposed by David Blei, Andrew Ng, and Michael Jordan in 2003 in the Journal of Machine Learning Research, it was the reference technique for topic modeling for over a decade.
+David Blei, Andrew Ng, and Michael Jordan presented LDA in a 2003 paper published by the Journal of Machine Learning Research.
 Its intuition fits in one sentence: every document is a mixture of topics, and every topic is a probability distribution over words.
 A news article might be 70 percent politics and 30 percent economics, with the economics topic assigning high probability to words such as inflation, jobs, or markets.

 One ambiguity is worth clearing up: in statistics and machine learning, LDA also stands for linear discriminant analysis, a classic supervised classifier that separates classes with linear boundaries and has nothing to do with topic modeling.